 Domains ending in .COM have a high level of awareness in Australia and overseas; so it can be useful for an Australian business to register .COM.AU and also .COM; even if it's just to prevent a competitor or mischievous party from doing so.
 Depending on the party's intention, this practice is known as cybersquatting.

-If you're selling goods to overseas people, particularly consumers or other businesses in the USA, also registering the .COM version of your name becomes an even better idea as out of habit USA users might type in the .COM name rather than .COM.AU.
+If you're selling goods or services to overseas people, particularly consumers or other businesses in the USA, also registering the .COM version of your name becomes an even better idea as out of habit USA users might type in the .COM name rather than .COM.AU.

 It's a similar situation with .ORG.AU - registering the equivalent in .ORG is sometimes a wise move; particularly if an organisation has a presence overseas.

 Beware: registering domains with various extensions can become a little addictive.
 With so many more extensions available these days (and more to come), it can become somewhat of an administrative nightmare managing a large number of domains - and rather damaging to the hip pocket.
 Just stick with the extensions that have the highest awareness in your target markets.